dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/matrix-representation-of-transformations.md

 |Matrix B|Scale by a factor of 2 in the x direction|
 |Matrix C|Translate 3 units in the y direction|

- If we start with the point (2, 1) — represented by the matrix [2 1 1] — and multiply by A, then B, then C, the point (2, 1) will undergo the three transformations in the order listed.
+ If you start with the point (2, 1) — represented by the matrix [2 1 1] — and multiply by A, then B, then C, the point (2, 1) will undergo the three transformations in the order listed.

  [2 1 1]ABC = [-2 5 1]